 I found that just by asking a few simple questions, being approachable and listening, people really start to open up.

-They told me the whole situation, and we spent more time chatting about them than the actual property.
+They told me the whole situation, and we spent more time talking about them than the actual property.

 It’s easy and too tempting as an agent to get a vendor (a property seller) excited by telling them you can achieve a great price